Shreyaanp/Grimsomnia-submission/README.md

 To run the backend:
 1. Open a terminal and navigate to the backend folder.
 2. Run the command "pip install -r requirements.txt" to install all the dependencies.
+3. Run the command "python3 GPU_engine-CUBLAS.py" to install the acceleration engine.
+This is in case of NVIDIA GPU and on Linux.
 3. Run the command "python3 main.py" to start the application.
 4. The application should now be running on localhost:5000.